 The IB and IPEA do not allow any person (public or administrative, even at elected offices) to have access to the record of the examination before the examination report is made (A38.1 PCT).

-2) End of the restriction = access to the elected offices at the time of the preparation of the examination report
+End of restriction = access to offices elected when the examination report was drawn up

 Normally, the public never has access to the examination report.